Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-06-04-gcs-back-end-development.md

 Then open a pull request to the `master` branch of the `gcs-back-end` repository.

-The title and description of the pull request should be clear and concise, you can pick up the main commit message as the title of the pull request.
+The title and description of the pull request should be clear and concise, you can pick up the first line of your commit message as the title of the pull request.

 ## Wait for Code Review and Merge

 You can send a message to the `gcs-developers` team to notify them that you have opened a pull request.

-Once the pull request is opened, the team will review your code and give you feedback.
+Once the pull request is opened, the team will review your code and give you feedback as soon as possible.

 During this process, you may be asked to make some changes to your code.